Missoula, MT to Ogden, UT Movers (NEW 2026 Costs)

 - Ogden is considered to be less safe than Missoula with a score of 53.06 vs Missoula's 66.73.

-- Air quality in Ogden is good, and in Missoula it's good.
+- Air quality in Ogden is Good, and in Missoula it's Good.

 - State licensing: Although a local license is not required in Utah, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Utah moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Utah moving license through the state's public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

 Where to live in Ogden